fbraza/fbraza-github-pages/source/_posts/type_introspection.md

 ---
-title: Unlocking Python's type system: a brief overview of `inspect` and `typing` modules
+title: "Unlocking Python's type system: a brief overview of `inspect` and `typing` modules"
 summary: "Inspect Python's types"
 date: "2025-08-09"
 tags:
     - Python
 ---

 Python's type system has evolved significantly over the years, and with it, powerful tools for introspection and type manipulation have emerged.
 In this article, I'll explore some of the functions from the `inspect` and `typing` modules I have been using to build type-aware applications.
 Indeed if you app needs to understand function signatures and types at runtime, Python's `inspect` and `typing` modules become invaluable.